jonescompneurolab/hnn-core/doc/contributing.md

     ```

 8. Next, we want to rebase our new commits in `cool-feature-2` "onto" the latest commits
-   in `master`.
-At this point, our `master` branch is up-to-date and includes the work
+   in `main`.
+At this point, our `main` branch is up-to-date and includes the work
    from both prior feature branches, including both `cool-feature` and
    `other-persons-feature`.
 When we rebase, it will be as if we're "replaying" our
    `cool-feature-2` commits, but pretending that we wrote them AFTER the latest commit
-   in `master`.
+   in `main`.
 Let's begin the rebase:

     ```
-    git rebase master
+    git rebase main
     ```

 9. If you're lucky, the rebase will work automatically.
 If you're not, then there will
-   be a "merge conflict", due to the fact that some code change in the new `master`
+   be a "merge conflict", due to the fact that some code change in the new `main`
    commits is "conflicting" with one or more code changes in your `cool-feature-2`
    commits.
 In this case, the rebase will stop mid-way, and your entire `git` repository
    will be in a special kind of "merge conflict" state that prevents some normal `git`